-Jury Verdict Research’s recent study finds that the compensatory median award for personal injury trials in New York is $287,628, dwarfing nationwide median is $34,550.
+According to a recent study on jury verdicts, the median compensatory damages award for personal injury trials in New York is $287,628.
+This median award dwarfs the nationwide median of $34,550.

 - Get settlement value statistics for New York car accident cases

 - Mass torts to watch in 2023

 Below, I summarize recent reported settlements and verdicts in New York auto accident cases.
 These cases should be used only for informational purposes and not as a guarantee of your settlement payout.
 But while they cannot calculate the settlement amount of your case, these stores are a tool to understand compensation values in personal injury cases better.

 Estate of Quintero-Osorio v.
 Holm-Chapman (2022 – Staten Island)

 Accident: A woman came under a physician’s care for post-menopausal bleeding.

 Injuries: Several months later, she was diagnosed with Stage IV fallopian tube cancer that spread to her liver, ovary, uterus, and omentum.
 The woman died two years later.
 Her family alleged negligence against the physician.
 They claimed she failed to timely diagnose cancer and ordered follow-up testing.

 T.M. v.
 ProHealth Care Associates (2022 – Suffolk County)